paulissoft/oracle-tools/README.md

-# Oracle build tools
+# Oracle tools

 This project contains:
-- build software for deploying Oracle software (database and Apex).
+- Maven build software for deploying Oracle software (database and Apex).
 - Apex and database tools installed by the build software.

-## build
+## Maven build

-An Oracle build environment for Oracle projects.
+See the various POM files.

-## tools
+## Tools

 A set of Oracle tools for Oracle projects.